kizniche/Mycodo/mycodo-manual.md

 ![Schematic: PWM output modulating alternating current (AC) at 99% duty cycle](manual_images/Schematic-PWM-AC-99percent-duty-cycle.png)\

-### Outputs
+### Relays

-Outputs are electromechanical or solid-state devices that enable a small voltage signal (such as from a microprocessor) to activate a much larger voltage, without exposing the low-voltage system to the dangers of the higher voltage.
+Relays are electromechanical or solid-state devices that enable a small voltage signal (such as from a microprocessor) to activate a much larger voltage, without exposing the low-voltage system to the dangers of the higher voltage.

 Add and configure outputs in the Output tab.
 Outputs must be properly set up before PID regulation can be achieved.